We will explore the difference between Invesco QQQ Trust (QQQ) vs Vanguard Growth ETF (VUG).

 Lastly, it’s important to consider costs and fees because they can cost you in the long run, as we saw from our example above.

 Again a great way to do this is with M1 Finance.
-(Get $50 When You Use This Link)
+(Get $100 When You Use This Link To Create An Invest Account and Deposit $5,000 Within 30 Days)

-You can purchase fractional shares for free, and they give you the ability to buy VUG, QQQ, and thousands of other stocks/ETFs.
+You can purchase fractional shares for free, allowing you to buy VUG, QQQ, and thousands of other stocks/ETFs.

 Here Are More Comparisons of QQQ and VUG: